We recently held a webinar on “How to Outsource Your Cold Calling to Work-at-Home Agents,” and you can find a video and slides from that webinar here.

 One of the keys to being successful with outsourcing your cold calling to work-at-home agents is to protect your time.
 If you hire someone to do 10 hours a week of cold calling, but you have to spend 10 hours a week dealing with them, then you are not going to be getting the return for all of the trouble.

-There are some small things you can do to decrease the amount of time that you spend on this, and that can include automating training and onboarding, decreasing turnover, being selective with how you spend time with the caller, etc.
+Some small things you can do to decrease the time you spend on this include automating training and onboarding, decreasing turnover, being selective with how you spend time with the caller, etc.

-We outline tips for decreasing all of these challenges and more in the recording of our webinar on “How to Outsource Your Cold Calling to Work-at-Home Agents.”
+In the recording of our webinar on “How to Outsource Your Cold Calling to Work-at-Home Agents,” we outline tips for decreasing all of these challenges and more.